syntax-syndicate/create-agent-app/docs/STRUCTURE.md

 # Project Structure

-The Superagent Structure ensures industry best practices, making your agent ready for production:
+The Better Agent Structure ensures industry best practices, making your agent ready for production:

 - [Scenario](https://github.com/langwatch/scenario) agent tests written for every feature to ensure agent behaviour
 - Versioning of the prompts for collaboration